-The following shall be implemented in addition to ISO Clause 4.13.1, ISO Clause 4.13.2, and TNI section 4.13.3:
+The following shall be implemented in addition to ISO Clauses 4.13.1 and 4.13.2 and TNI 4.13.3:

-Permanent, bound laboratory notebooks (logbooks) or notebooks with measures in place to prevent the removal or addition of pages are required if utilized.
+Permanent, bound laboratory notebooks (logbooks) or notebooks with measures in place to prevent the removal or addition of pages are required, if utilized.
 Electronic logbooks are acceptable.
 For permanent, bound logbooks the following applies:

-- a) laboratory notebook pages shall be pre-numbered, all entries shall be signed or initialed and dated by the person responsible for performing the activity at the time the activity is performed, and all entries shall be recorded in chronological order; - b) all notebook pages must be closed when the activities recorded are completed or carried over to another page.
+- a) Laboratory notebook pages shall be pre-numbered, all entries shall be signed or initialed and dated by the person responsible for performing the activity at the time the activity is performed, and all entries shall be recorded in chronological order; - b) All notebook pages must be closed when the activities recorded are completed or carried over to another page.
 The person responsible for performing the closure shall be the one who performed the last activity recorded.
-Closure shall occur at the end of the last activity recorded on a page, as soon as practicable, thereafter.
-Satisfactory records of closure include analyst initials and date; and - c) each laboratory notebook shall have a unique serial number clearly displayed.
+Closure shall occur at the end of the last activity recorded on a page, as soon as practicable thereafter.
+Satisfactory records of closure include analyst initials and date; and - c) Each laboratory notebook shall have a unique serial number clearly displayed.